Nationals vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has put up 69 hits with 19 doubles, a triple, seven home runs and 16 walks.
+- Castellanos has collected 70 hits with 19 doubles, a triple, seven home runs and 16 walks.
 He has driven in 34 runs with three stolen bases.

-- Castellanos hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .421 with two doubles, two home runs and six RBI.
+- Castellanos will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .421 with a double, two home runs and six RBI.

 Castellanos Recent Games